The Wicker Man (2006 film): Production

+Development

 Universal Pictures had been planning a remake of the 1973 film of the same name since the 1990s.
 The British film had been in the licensing library of Canal+, which was optioned by producer JoAnne Sellar to Universal.
 In March 2002 it was revealed that Neil LaBute was writing and directing The Wicker Man for Universal and Nicolas Cage's production company Saturn Films.
 Around the same time, the original film's director Robin Hardy and star Christopher Lee were preparing a semi-remake of their 1973 film, titled The Riding of the Laddie, with Vanessa Redgrave and Lee's Lord of the Rings co-star Sean Astin attached.
 Hardy stated Lee would not play the villain as he did in the original Wicker Man, but instead a door-to-door born again Christian preacher who comes to Scotland along with his wife (Redgrave) as they are introduced to the neo-pagan cult.
 Hardy hoped for filming to begin in Glasgow, Scotland in 2003, but The Riding of the Laddie would not materialize until years later, when it had undergone many changes to become the film The Wicker Tree.
-Universal's remake with LaBute moved forward, who changed the Scots setting to contemporary America.
+Universal's remake with LaBute moved forward, which changed the Scots setting to contemporary America.
 The remake rights eventually moved from Universal to Millennium Films.

+Filming

+Principal photography began in the Vancouver, Canada region in July 2005, with filming largely taking place on Bowen Island.
+Additional photography took place on the mainland in Merritt.
+The production budget was $40 million.

+Release

-Filming began in Vancouver, Canada in July 2005.
-Millennium sold distribution rights to Alcon Entertainment for distribution through their output deal with Warner Bros.
+Millennium Films sold distribution rights to Alcon Entertainment for distribution through their output deal with Warner Bros.
 Pictures.
+The Wicker Man was theatrically released in the United States and Canada on September 1, 2006, screening in 2,784 venues.
+The film opened in Germany that fall, on November 2, 2006.